 The Central Government and the Ministerio de Obras Públicas y Comunicaciones (Ministry of Public Works) were party to an arbitration proceeding resulting from a suit filed by Concesionaria Dominicana de Autopistas y Carreteras S.A.
 (Dominican Road and Highway Concession), or CODACSA, before the International Chamber of Commerce of Paris on June 23, 2008.
 On May 25, 2012, the arbitral panel rendered a final award in favor of CODACSA in the amount of approximately US\$42.8 million plus interest until payment in full.
-The Republic has provisioned for the payment of the award in its 2013 budget and has paid two of the eight scheduled payments in accordance with the payment plan.
+The Republic has provisioned for the payment of the award in its 2013 budget.